Campus Center 2nd Floor

 Students considering an economics major should also take as much math as possible.
 Economics majors are required to take statistics and calculus.
 In most instances Math 155 (Introduction to Statistical Modeling) and Math 237 (Multivariate Calculus) are the most appropriate choices for fulfilling these requirements.
 For students who are not comfortable with math, Math 135 (Applied Calculus) is an acceptable alternative to Math 237.

 The department website offers a variety of information about the department, including information on career preparation, internships, and student opportunities in the department.
+For further information during the summer months:

 MAJORS AND MINORS IN EDUCATIONAL STUDIES